 The first 1-2 minutes of every competition video must be a presentation of yourself.

 You must either speak english or add subtitles in english to the video, so that all judges will understand you clearly.

 This must also be recorded in landscape orientation.
-Don’t use your phone in portrait mode for this!

-Look into the camera and tell us:
+Look straight into the camera and tell us: